Doing the work.

 Supported the creation of Station DC, a transformative tech hub in Union Market

-Championed grocery store investments in Lamond Riggs, Brookland, and one to come in the Reservoir District
+Championed grocery store investments in Lamond Riggs, Brookland, and in the Reservoir District

 PUBLIC SAFETY & SAFER STREETS